 Ceilings Visually inspected from floor level.
-Ceilings appear to be of plasterboard material.
+Ceilings appear to be a mixture of lath and plaster and plasterboard material.
+There are some PVC decorative claddings.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are a mixture of solid construction with a plaster hard finish and timber and plasterboard stud construction.
+Internal walls are of solid construction with a plaster on the hard finish.
 There are some tiled wall finishes.
-Floors including sub floors Surfaces of exposed floors were visually inspected.
-No carpets or floor coverings were lifted.
-Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring is of suspended timber construction.
-I was unable to inspect the sub floor area as any access is via the ground floor flat.
+Floors including sub floors Flooring is of suspended timber construction.
+G I was unable to inspect the sub-floor area as there are no suitable access hatch available. access fratcri avaliable.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery is of timber and there are timber internal doors, some incorporating glazed panels.
-The kitchen contains a range of floor and wall mounted units and worktops.
-Chimney breasts and fireplaces Visually inspected. omminey breasts and meplaces No testing of the flues or fittings was carried out.
-There is an open fire houses within a timber fireplace in the lounge.
-Internal decorations Visually inspected.
+Internal joinery is of timber and there are timber internal doors.
+The kitchen contains a range of floor and wall mounted storage units and worktops.
+Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+There is a gas fire houses within a limestone fireplace in the lounge.
+Internal decorations Wassalla la su a conta internal decorations Visually inspected.
 Internal decorative finishes are papered or painted.
 Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The electrical switchgear is located within a cupboard in the hallway.
-Gas Accessible parts of the system were visually inspected without removing fittings.
+The electrical switchgear is located within the kitchen.

+Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, 3, 44, 4 cylinders and fittings without removing any insulation.
-No tests whatsoever were carried out to the system or appliances.
+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

 Mains water supply.
-Sanitary fittings in the bathroom comprise a white suite of wc, wash hand basin and bath with electric shower over.
-The en suite bathroom comprise a white suite of wc, wash hand basin and bath with electric shower over.
-There is a sink unit within the kitchen.
-Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
-No tests whatsoever were carried out to the system or appliances.
-There is a 'Worcester' wall mounted gas central heating boiler located within the kitchen.
-This serves water filled radiators throughout the property and also provides domestic hot water.
-Drainage Drainage covers etc. were not lifted.
-Neither drains nor drainage systems were tested.
-Drainage is to the main public sewage system.

-Fire, smoke and burglar alarms

-Visually inspected.
+appliances.

+Sanitary fittings in the shower room comprise a white suite of wc, wash hand basin, shower cabinet with electric shower.

+throughout the property and also provides domestic hot water.

-No tests whatsoever were carried out to the system or appliances.
+No tests whatsoever were carried out to the system or